Hustling (film): Reception

 Jill Clayburgh credited the film as important in her career.
 "It changed my career,” Clayburgh said.
 “It was a part that I did well, and suddenly people wanted me.
 Sidney Furie saw me, and wanted me for Gable and Lombard."
-Her performance in the TV film eventually earned her an Emmy nomination.
+Her performance in the TV film eventually earned her an nomination for a Primetime Emmy Award for Outstanding Single Performance by a Supporting Actress in a Comedy or Drama Special.
+The film was also nominated for the Primetime Emmy Award for Outstanding Writing in a Special Program – Drama or Comedy (Original) at the 27th Primetime Emmy Awards.